-Whether you’re a self-publishing company or author, you want to distribute content to major channels like Amazon and Google Play Books.
+Whether you’re a self-publishing company or author, you want to distribute your content to major channels like Amazon, Google Play Books, and beyond.
 Doing so involves uploading your book files, setting up metadata, as well as writing out your author pages.
 Let’s go over what to know about the author page.

 Traditionally, an author page or author bio is usually at the end of a book.
-In digital publishing, you’ll find an author page on sites like Amazon, Google, Goodreads, and Facebook.
+In digital publishing, you’ll additionally find the author page on sites like Amazon, Google, Goodreads, and Facebook.
 These pages are how readers find out more about you and your work.
-I recommend creating an author page for all four of these platforms.
+I recommend creating an author page for at least all four of these platforms.
 If you’d like to learn about the author page in a book, see here.

 See Lauren’s about author page above?
-Your bio tells your audience who you are and what you write.
+Your bio tells your audience who you are and what you write about.
 It should also grab the attention of your readers from the very first sentence.
 Among a sea of competition, you want to stand out.

-Self-Publishing Master shared pointers on how to write an author bio:
+Self-Publishing Master shared these pointers on how to write an author bio: